pstlab/sir_telepresence/cloud/README.md

 <house-id>/<device-id>/planner/in/cant-start-yet
 ```

-The **cant-finish-yet** commands, aiming at delaying the ending time of some commands, contain an array of the ids which can't finish yet, are written on the following topic:
+The **cant-finish-yet** commands, aiming at delaying the finishing time of some commands, contain an array of the ids which can't finish yet, are written on the following topic:

 ```
 <house-id>/<device-id>/planner/in/cant-finish-yet